 - Mentoring teams in the workplace

-- Finding unlikely perspectives within the business
+- Finding unlikely perspectives within the business through diverse teams

 Each of the advantages of creative leadership and their applications to business are listed below.

-New Types of Problem Solving
+3 New Types of Problem Solving

 Creative leadership helps companies by opening up new opportunities for problem solving and growth that more conventional methods would not allow for.

-Achieving Goals and Growth
+1. Achieving Goals and Growth

 A creative leader sees unique paths to reach these goals.
 Whether it is how to increase profit or expand product offerings, the creative leader has the ability to map out a path to reach new levels of success that other leaders within the company can’t see.

-Fostering a Positive Workplace Mentality
+2. Fostering a Positive Workplace Mentality

-Creative leadership presents a number of opportunities to remedy this mindset by implementing non-traditional techniques and ideas to include people and teams into the company’s success.
+Creative leadership presents a number of opportunities to remedy this mindset by implementing non-traditional techniques and ideas to include people and teams in the company’s success.

 Employees don’t always have the same information as management, so seeing problems or innovating ideas from within could lead to new or profound ideas and information to help form solutions to problems.

-Finding Unlikely Perspectives
+3. Finding Unlikely Perspectives

 In order to thrive, a company must grow, adapt, and create its own path to success.
 Creative leaders embrace unlikely and unpopular viewpoints.
 Unlikely perspectives allow for new and exciting avenues to be revealed, which can be used to devise new and exciting changes to help the company thrive and grow.

-For example, Fidji Simo is the vice president of product at Facebook and is responsible for developing the global phenomenon “Facebook Live.”
+For example, Fidji Simo is the vice president of products at Facebook and is responsible for developing the global phenomenon “Facebook Live.”
 She found an unlikely perspective by asking her teams, “What feelings do people want to have?” and designing the product around what makes people feel good.

-Strategies for Growing as a Creative Leader
+6 Strategies for Growing as a Creative Leader

 Creativity creates many enticing opportunities for both the leader and in the workplace.